fanoframework/fanoframework.github.io/middlewares/index.md

 ### Before middleware

 Before middleware is any middleware that is executed *before* controller execution.
-This is mostly type of middleware that can be used modify request or act as gate that block or pass request.
+This is mostly type of middleware that can be used to modify request or to act as gate that block or pass request.

 ```
 function TMyMiddleware.handleRequest(